-The Company's significant accounting policies are described in Note 2, Summary of Significant Accounting Policies, to the audited consolidated financial statements and related notes thereto as of and for the year ended September 30, 2023.
-There have been no material changes to the significant accounting policies during the three month period ended March 30, 2024.
+The Company's significant accounting policies are described in Note 2, Summary of Significant Accounting Policies, to the audited consolidated financial statements and related notes thereto as of and for the year ended September 30, 2023. ~~There~~ Except as noted below, there have been no material changes to the significant accounting policies during the three month period ended ~~March 30, 2024~~ June 29, 2024.